 - 1 cup Chopped toasted walnuts

-Pulse graham cracker crumbs in a food processor, then add, sugar, and salt to the processor, until joined.
+- Pulse graham cracker crumbs in a food processor, then add, sugar, and salt to the food processor, until joined.

-Firmly press the graham cracker crumb mixture into bottom of a springform pan and up the sides slightly.
+- Firmly press the graham cracker crumb mixture into the bottom of a springform pan and up the sides slightly.

-Let the cream cheese become room temp for 1 hour
+- Let the cream cheese become room temp- takes about 1 hour

-Next combine the room temperature cream cheese, sugar, pumpkin, vanilla and all dry spices in a large bowl with a hand mixer until blended.
+- Next combine the room temperature cream cheese, sugar, pumpkin, vanilla, and all dry spices in a large bowl with a hand mixer until blended.
 Add the lightly beaten room temperature eggs; mix until blended.
 Pour into the gram cracker pie crust.
-Bake about 40 min at 350 Degrees or until center is almost set.
+Bake about 40 min at 350 Degrees or until the center is almost set.

-Heat 5 ounces of thick Dip in the microwave on about 45 seconds to heat, stir, then distribute the caramel evenly on the top of the cheesecake.
-Next sprinkle the chopped toasted walnuts on the top of the cheesecake evenly.
+- Heat 5 ounces of thick caramel dip in the microwave for about 45 seconds to heat, stir, then distribute the caramel evenly on the top of the cheesecake.
+Next, sprinkle the chopped toasted walnuts on the top of the cheesecake evenly.